Einsgate/async-nf/vmdev/provision/ovs-network/tips.md

-Several references for creating a DPDK virtio network.
+Several references for creating a ovs-dpdk network.

-1. Build dpdk 17.02 using the provided dpdk-build.sh script.
+1. Build dpdk first using the provided script in /provision

-2. Use http://fast.dpdk.org/doc/perf/DPDK_17_02_Intel_virtio_performance_report.pdf as the basic setup reference.

-3. Launch vhost-switch, we provide a scipt for launching vhost-switch

- /path-to-dpdk/examples/vhost \
- -c 0x1c00 \
- -n 4 \
- --socket-mem 2048 \
- -- -p 0x1 \
- --mergeable 1 \
- --vm2vm 1 2 \
- --tso 1 \
- --tx-csum 1 \
- --dequeue-zero-copy \
- --socket-file ./first-vhost-net \
- --socket-file ./second-vhost-net1

-Note: The first core specified in the core mask is used by the master process and does no work.
-The rest of the cores will actually do the job and keeps busy.
-The created vhost-net device are round-robined by all the worker threads.
+2. Build ovs using the provided script in /provision/ovs-network

+3. Create a sample ovs bridge using the provided script in /provision/ovs-network

 4. Then go on to configure the virtual machine.